 Speaking of food spoiling, pay attention to what is about to go bad that you aren't going to get to.
 Freeze what you can to avoid throwing out fruit, vegetables, yogurt, milk, meat, fish, and prepared dishes like soups.
 Freeze milk and yogurt in ice cube trays and freeze fruit, like berries or sliced bananas, and leafy greens for smoothies.
 Place poultry and meat or fish in the freezer (we love our vacuum sealer for this) for later meals.
 You can also freeze soups and stews, cooked grains, and other prepared dishes to eat later when you don't have time to meal prep.
 Vegetables like green beans, broccoli and asparagus can be blanched before freezing for a side dish that cooks quickly when you need it.
 You can also freeze small amounts of vegetables like peppers, mushrooms and onions to be used in omelets, casseroles, and soup as they build up.
 Finally, make pesto out of fresh herbs and freeze it in ice cube trays to quickly add flavor to weeknight meals.

 Only Buy What You Know You Will Eat

-Shopping in bulk can be a great way to save money, but it’s not a good deal if you end up throwing it away.
+Shopping in bulk can be a great way to save money, but it's not a good deal if you end up throwing it away.
 Make sure your family will eat what you buy before it goes bad.
-We like to vacuum seal meat, poultry and fish and freeze it if there is a good deal on bigger packages.
-The same goes with fresh fruit and vegetables.
+We like to vacuum seal meat, poultry, and fish and freeze it if there is a good deal on bigger packages.
+The same goes for fresh fruit and vegetables.
 Even if they are on special, resist the urge to buy too much that could end up spoiling.